new!! Hedgehog Valley News

 ONE LAST NOTE:

-* Don't be surprised if your hedgie starts shedding a lot of quills when it is between about 8 and 12 weeks of age.
-This is a normal process known as "quilling."
-The hedgehog is shedding baby spines and you should be able to see new adults spines pushing through the skin.
-To be on the safe side, though, you may want to check for mites or fleas.
-Signs of mites include crustiness around the quills and seriously dry looking skin.
+To be on the safe side, you may want to check for mites or fleas.
+Signs of mites include crustiness around the quills, dry and flaky looking skin, and bald patches in the quills.
 Fleas and mites can be treated effectively and easily by your vet.
-When adolescent hedgies are "quilling" they may be somewhat grumpy, but should return to normal temperament once the quills are in.
+When adolescent hedgies are "quilling" they may be grumpy, but should return to normal temperament after the adult quills have grown in.

 Contact us